nuxflare/cli/README.md

 # Nuxflare

 The fastest, open-source way to deploy your Nuxt applications to Cloudflare.
-Nuxflare simplifies deployment with a single CLI command and requires only a Cloudflare API token - no additional accounts or complex setup needed.
+Nuxflare streamlines deployment with a single CLI command and requires only a Cloudflare API token — no additional accounts or complex setup needed.

 ## Overview

-Nuxflare automatically deploys resources according to your [NuxtHub](https://hub.nuxt.com) configuration, enabling seamless integration with `@nuxt-hub/core`.
+Nuxflare is a deployment tool that automatically provisions and configures Cloudflare resources according to your [NuxtHub](https://hub.nuxt.com) configuration.
+This enables you to:

+- Deploy full-stack Nuxt applications to Cloudflare's global network
+- Integrate seamlessly with the `@nuxt-hub/core` module
+- Manage all your Cloudflare resources through a simple configuration

+### How Nuxflare Works with NuxtHub

+**What is NuxtHub?**
-> NuxtHub is a platform for managing and deploying full-stack Nuxt applications globally using Cloudflare’s infrastructure.
+NuxtHub is a platform for managing and deploying full-stack Nuxt applications globally using Cloudflare's infrastructure.

+**Important:** Nuxflare operates completely independently from the NuxtHub platform:

+- No NuxtHub account required
+- No NuxtHub subscription needed
+- Only a Cloudflare API token is necessary

+Nuxflare simply follows the NuxtHub configuration format to deploy your resources directly to your own Cloudflare account.

 ### Key Features

-- Single-command deployment using Infrastructure as Code (powered by [SST](https://sst.dev))
+- **Simplified Deployment**: Single-command deployment using Infrastructure as Code (powered by [SST](https://sst.dev))
-- CI/CD friendly - easy integration with your existing pipelines
+- **CI/CD Integration**: Easily incorporate into your existing pipelines
-- Requires only a Cloudflare API token
+- **Minimal Requirements**: Only needs a Cloudflare API token
-- Automatic resource provisioning for NuxtHub services:
+- **Automatic Resource Provisioning**: Handles all NuxtHub services:
   - AI
   - Blob Storage
   - Database